What Is a Stay Interview? Everything Small Businesses Need to Know

 - What would make you leave for another company?

 Make sure you actively listen to the answers and ask follow-up questions.
-You’re unlikely to get extensive answers without some prodding, so you need to be alert and look for opportunities to dig deeper.
+You’re unlikely to get extensive answers without some prodding, so you must be alert and look for opportunities to dig deeper.

 Step 3: Close the Stay Interview

 Here’s where you show you were listening—summarize the key points made by the employee.
-Show that you heard what they said about the highlights and drawbacks of the company, and possibly even you.
+Show that you heard what they said about the highlights and drawbacks of the company.
 Also note that you will work with them to make improvements to the organization, giving them a better employee experience.

 Above all, end the stay interview on a positive note.
 Thank the employee for their honesty and feedback.
 However, that can’t be just words; genuine action must follow.